XXX3CCC/Gomuku-Game/assignment4/readme.md

 We will test the performance of your player in two tournaments.

 In the marking tournament, for regular assignment marks, we will match your player against a fixed set of our Gomoku players.
-The championship tournament, for bonus points and eternal fame, will be a tournament among student programs.
-The winning team will be crowned the Fall 2021 Cmput 455 Gomoku champions.

 ### Setup
 1. First, as in previous assignments, make sure you have your Python 3, NumPy and GoGui 1.51 set up.
 You can review the procedures under Lecture 3 activities.